WASdev/azure.liberty.aro/.github/it/README.md

 ## Error Handling

-The CI action includes robust error handling:
+The IT action includes robust error handling:
 - **Timeout Protection**: 60-90 minute maximum wait time per workflow (depending on execution mode)
-- **Failure Detection**: CI workflow fails if any triggered workflow fails, times out, or is cancelled
+- **Failure Detection**: IT workflow fails if any triggered workflow fails, times out, or is cancelled